comfortazuonwu/finalproject/queues.md

 # Test case
 # Scenario: Enqueue three values and then Dequeue it.
-# Exepcted Result: It should display 10, 20 , 30
+# Expected Result: It should display 10,20,30
 print("Test 1")
 queue = Queue()
 queue.enqueue(10)